AtheoJester23/grid_draw_template/README.md

 <br/>

-Grid Art Editor is a web-based tool for artists to create **reference grids** for drawings, paintings, or digital art.
+Grid Art Editor is a web-based tool for artists to create **reference grids** for drawings or paintings.
 Easily overlay customizable grids on preset canvas sizes to improve proportions, perspective, and composition.

 ## 🌟 Features

 - **Preset canvas sizes**: Choose from **A4**, **6x8 inches**, or **4x6 inches** workspaces.
 - **Custom grid spacing**: Select grid sizes like **1x1 inch**, **2x2 inches**, **3x3 inches**, and **4x4 inches**.
 - **Live preview**: See the grid update in real-time before downloading.
-- **Export options**: Download your grid as PNG or JPG for use in digital or traditional art.
+- **Export options**: Download your grid as PNG or JPG for use in traditional art.
 - **User-friendly interface**: Designed to be clear and easy to use right from the start..

 ## 🖌️ How to Use